vishrutss/Rust-Homeworks/Homework-2/toy_rsa/README.md

 4) lambda(p: u64, q: u64) -> u64

 ## Testing
-For testing, I have implemented a command-line program that uses the functions defined in the library crate.
+For testing, I have implemented a command-line program that uses the functions defined in the library crate and also created a separate file called ```random.rs``` that contains random testing.
 The command-line program is located in ```examples/toyrsa.rs```.
+The test program is located in ```tests/random.rs```.
 The program takes an input message from the user, encrypts the message, and displays the result.
 It then decrypts the ciphertext and displays the decrypted text.
-In the test section of the command-line program, I have implemented random testing using a random number generator that generates random messages which are then encrypted and decrypted.
+In the test program, I have implemented random testing using a random number generator that generates random messages which are then encrypted and decrypted.

 I got the idea to use a random number generator from seeing a message from Lee Hoang on Zulip.
 I implemented this test inside a for loop so that multiple tests could be run.